filamentphp/filament/packages/actions/docs/02-overview.md

 ### Global search result actions

-In the panel builder, there is a [global search](../panels/resources/global-search) input that allows you to search all resources in your app from one place.
+In the panel builder, there is a [global search](../panels/resources/global-search) field that allows you to search all resources in your app from one place.
 When you click on a search result, it leads you to the resource page for that record.
 However, you may add additional actions below each global search result.
 For example, you may want both "Edit" and "View" options for a client search result, so the user can quickly edit their profile as well as view it in read-only mode.

 These actions use the `Filament\GlobalSearch\Actions\Action` class.
 They aren't able to open modals, but they can open a URL or dispatch a Livewire event.